rasmusab/officialcocktails/officialcocktails.com/content/cocktails/whiskey_sour.md

 - **Garnish with style**: A traditional whiskey sour is typically garnished with a lemon wheel and cherry, but feel free to get creative and add your own personal touch with a unique garnish like a sprig of rosemary or a dash of cinnamon.

-## Alcohol-free alternative to a Whiskey sour
+## Alcohol-free alternative to the Whiskey sour

 There are several delicious and easy-to-make alcohol-free alternatives to whiskey sour that you can try.
 Here are some options: